cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 ### The Action Plan

 The stack consisted of **the platform**, **the actuator** (in charge of invoking the engine) and the engine.
-The ownership is split between two teams.
+The ownership belongs to two teams.
 One in charge of the platform and the actuator.
 Another in charge of the engine.
 I was part of the engine team.
 ####Simplified diagram.
 ![diagram v1](/images/thoughts-on-legacy-software/vnc_1.png)